• Skip to main content

 Very excitingly, Hull is becoming a global centre for renewable energy, with the development of the Siemens Gamesa wind turbine factory at Green Port Hull.

-It’s true to say Hull has suffered more than its fair share of industrial decline, is often underrated and some of the housing estates there have been much stigmatised in the past, most notably Orchard Hill, which was once described as 'one of the poorest peripheral estates in Britain'.
+It’s true to say Hull has suffered more than its fair share of industrial decline, is often underrated and some of the housing estates there have been much stigmatised in the past, most notably Orchard Hill, which was described in the 80s as 'one of the poorest peripheral estates in Britain'.

-But regeneration here kicked off in the 1980s with the development of Hull Marina and Prince’s Quay.
+But regeneration started in the 1980s with the development of Hull Marina and Prince’s Quay.
 Hull was the UK City of Culture 2017.
-This attracted more than five million people, £220m of investment and 800 new jobs to Hull and it is hoped it will bring even more investment in the future.
+This attracted more than five million people, £220m of investment and 800 new jobs to Hull and has brought even more investment since.

-The University of Hull has around 16,500 students.
+As of 2024, The University of Hull has more than 14,000 undergraduate students and on campus, 2,312 student rooms.
 The Hull York Medical School also has a campus here.
 The university’s campus is on Cottingham Road in north Hull. favourite areas for student accommodation landlords include Cottingham Road, Newland Avenue and Beverley Road.

 Hull Marina